Careers in Family Medicine: US Department of State

 There are boundaries to when and how available you make yourself.
 Ensuring your colleagues know you care and will be there in an emergency generally leads to a healthy clinical relationship.
 And ensuring that local medical unit staff are empowered to make me less essential helps with the community.

 As expected, the job lends itself to various travel that would be difficult in other settings.
 We make use of these opportunities.
 Learning some local language creates a sense of belonging and acceptance.
 Trying different foods and experiences is something my family loves, and I like to bicycle wherever I may be.
-Whether cycling to work in Virginia or Peru, that time exercising and being outside (sometimes in a polluted, crowded place, yes) is very centering.
+Whether commuting to work in Virginia or Peru, that time exercising and being outside (even in a polluted, crowded place, yes) is very centering.

 Any tips for those looking at their first job (or those who are looking to pivot) on how to decide?